Mark Clapper, MD

 San Diego, CA

-A US Naval Academy graduate, Mark received his undergraduate degree in Oceanography and following graduation trained as a nuclear submarine officer.
+A US Naval Academy graduate, Mark received his undergraduate degree in Oceanography and following graduation, trained as a nuclear submarine officer.
 He served on two US Navy nuclear submarines in various leadership roles including Navigator and Operations officer of the USS SEAWOLF (SSN 575).
-Following submarine service, he completed medical school at the Uniformed Services University and Orthopaedic Surgery residency training at the Naval Medical Center, Bethesda, Maryland.
-He served as a surgeon in the US Navy caring for active duty, retired and military families including deploying with the US Marine Corps to Saudi Arabia and Kuwait for Operation Desert Shield/Storm.
-Following retirement from naval service, Mark joined Kaiser Permanente where he practiced for 20 years and continued to be involved with the Navy Orthopaedic Surgery Residency program.
+Following submarine service, he completed medical school and Orthopaedic Surgery residency training in the US Navy and then served as a Navy surgeon for eight years.
+After retiring from naval service, Mark joined Kaiser Permanente where he practiced for an additional 20 years and continued to be involved with the Navy Orthopaedic Surgery Residency training program in San Diego.